Readmikenow is a freelance writer who enjoys researching music, movies, history, and more.

 Post World War II

 When World War II was over, Hill started working as a radio performer.
 He later moved into television.
 His first television appearance occurred in 1950.
 In the 1960s, Hill attempted to create a sitcom anthology called Benny Hill.
 It ran from 1962 to 1963.
-During this sitcom, Hill played a variety of characters during each episode.
+Hill played a variety of characters during each episode.
 In 1964, he was involved in an all-star television production of A Midsummer Night's Dream by William Shakespeare.
 At this time, Hill also had a radio program on BBC's Light Program called Benny Hill Time.
 It ran for three years from 1964 to 1966.
 The format of the radio show was topical.
-Hill played various different characters during the series.
-This included Fred Scuttle, Harry Hill, and others.
+Hill played various different characters during the series, including Fred Scuttle, Harry Hill, and others.

 The Benny Hill Show